The Truth About Gay Porn Addiction: What You’re Really Craving

 More presence.

-Pleasure Medicine gives you a space to explore that through music, movement, community and joy.
+Pleasure Medicine and The Erotic Reset gives you a space to all this…

 Tags: gay porn addiction, porn addiction gay men, how to stop watching porn, how to overcome porn addiction, compulsive porn use gay, gay men and porn, conscious pleasure, heal from porn addiction, pleasure medicine, non sexual gay events London